-If another institution acquires facilities that meet the minimum hosting specifications set forth in these Commissioner's Regulations, such institution will enter the hosting rotation beginning in 2018 (before any institution in the 5-school rotation repeats as host).
+If another institution acquires facilities that meet the minimum hosting specifications set forth in these Commissioner's Regulations, such institution may be entered the hosting rotation.

 Entries for Diving.
 Divermeets.com will be utilized for the diving portion of the meet and divers should register at divermeets.com prior to the meet.
 Diving entries must be submitted with the swimming entries and must list the participant's name and the event(s) the diver will be diving.